 We work on solar technologies with the aim to promote renewable energies, reduce carbon emissions and simultaneously lower expenses.
 As such, we provide solar lamps, demonstrate how solar dryers work and are able to install solar installations.

 - Workshop house (producing bathing and liquid soap, manufacturing mosquito-repellent candles, making Vaseline, … )

 - a small biogas facility for demonstration purposes

 - a guest house

-The Folkecenter opened November 14th 2005 in support by MS Uganda.
+The Folkecenter opened November 14th 2005 in support by Ms. Uganda.
 Since then numerous demonstrations have been given on the compound.
 It is located on Kyanja Gayaza Road, P.O.
 Box 4264, Kampala.
-The center is constantly growing and future additions include an amphitheatre, wind mill water pumping, a bio-gas power generator.
+The centre is constantly growing and future additions could include, among others, an amphitheatre, wind mill water pumping, irrigation for our gardens and a bio-gas power generator.